Hugoverissimo21/SolarPanel-DLCounter/README.md

 - `images/`: where the images were stored, given by the challenge.

-- `report/`: contains the report of the whole project.
+- `report/`: contains the report files.

 - `EDA01` to `EDA04.ipynb`: files related to the exploratory data analysis and data transformations.